Compare performance, boot space, consumption and price in one view.

-The Vauxhall Grandland (SUV) is powered by a Plugin Hybrid, Electric or Petrol MHEV engine and comes with a Automatic transmission.
-In comparison, the Peugeot 2008 (SUV) features a Petrol, Electric or Petrol MHEV engine and a Manuel or Automatic gearbox.
+The Vauxhall Grandland (SUV) comes with a Electric or Petrol MHEV engine and Automatic transmission.
+In comparison, the Peugeot 2008 (SUV) features a Petrol, Electric or Petrol MHEV engine with Manuel or Automatic transmission.

-When it comes to boot capacity, the Vauxhall Grandland offers 550 L, while the Peugeot 2008 provides 434 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 213 HP of the Vauxhall Grandland or the 156 HP of the Peugeot 2008 suits your needs better.
+When it comes to boot capacity, the Vauxhall Grandland offers 550 L, while the Peugeot 2008 provides 434 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 325 HP of the Vauxhall Grandland or the 156 HP of the Peugeot 2008 suits your needs better.

 The Opel Grandland offers a blend of style and practicality, making it an appealing choice for those seeking a versatile SUV.
 Its sleek design is complemented by a comfortable and spacious interior, providing an enjoyable driving experience for both short commutes and long journeys.
 Advanced technology and safety features enhance the overall appeal, ensuring drivers feel confident and connected on the road.